 Chicken Vegetable Soup

 - 1 tablespoon olive oil, or butter

 - 2 cloves garlic, minced

 - 8 ounces green beans, ends trimmed, halved

 - 2 bay leaves

 - 4 cups chicken broth

-- Add carrots, celery, and onions to pan.
-Cook for 5-7 minutes or until onions begin to turn translucent.
+- Heat olive oil in a stockpot over medium heat.
+Add carrots, celery, and onions to the pan.
+Cook for 5 minutes or until vegetables are lightly browned and onions begin to turn translucent.

 - Add mushrooms and garlic, stirring to incorporate.
 Cook for 1 minute.